rmzturkmen/Clarusway-aws-devops-workshop/devops/projects/501-microservices-ci-cd-pipeline/README.md

   ansible_user: "'ec2-user'"
 ```

-- Prepare script to create a `QA` Environment for Release on Docker Swarm using the same playbooks created for `Dev` environment.
+- Prepare script with the name of `qa_build_deploy_environment.sh` to create a `QA` Environment for Release on Docker Swarm using the same playbooks created for `Dev` environment under `ansible/scripts` folder.

 ```bash
 PATH="$PATH:/usr/local/bin"